-- 2-4 girls and 2 chaperones one must be a registered and background checked Girl Scout! - \$50 in ones and fives. - A fanny pack to keep the money safe. - Table, two chairs, signs and other decorations. - A credit card reader and smartphone. - Troop Cookie Inventory.
-Using girl inventory can get complicated, so if you do this, make sure to keep detailed records. - A Booth Sale Worksheet to document sales which can be found on our website or in the Program Manual. - ☐ A copy of your eBudde documentation. - After booths reevaluate the cookie flavors and tally what is left in inventory.
-Add the booth info sheet into the Booth recorder sheet in eBudde. - Enter booth sales into booth recorder.
+- 2-4 girls and 2 chaperones all adults must be a registered and background checked Girl Scouts! - \square \$50 in ones and fives. - \Box A fanny pack to keep the money safe. - □ Table, two chairs, signs and other decorations. - □ A credit card reader and smartphone. - □ Troop Cookie Inventory.
+Using girl inventory can get complicated, so if you do this, make sure to keep detailed records. - □ A Booth Sale Worksheet to document sales which can be found on our website or in the Program Manual. - \Box A copy of your eBudde documentation. - □ After booths reevaluate the cookie flavors and tally what is left in inventory.
+Add the booth info sheet into the Booth recorder sheet in eBudde. - $\hfill\square$ Enter booth sales into booth recorder.